The 5 Love Languages: Hype or Hope?

-In "The 5 Love Languages" the author Dr David Chapman asks:
+In "The 5 Love Languages" the author Dr Gary Chapman asks:

 "How is it that we read online '101 Ways to Express Love to Your Spouse', select two or three that seem especially helpful, try them, and our spouse doesn't even acknowledge the effort?"

 He answers this question in the first few chapters, and goes on to offer practical solutions.

 The premise of the five languages of love book:

 - The euphoric "in-love" experience of romantic obsession lasts an average of two years.
 As it wears off, many relationships collapse under the onslaught of crushed expectations, wounding words, and sullen resentment.

 - Traditionally, couples at this stage either split-up, or continue in unfulfilled misery.
 (Nothing new so far, this is widely recognized to be true.)